stnolting/neorv32/README.md

 This chapter shows exemplary implementation results of the NEORV32 processor for an **Intel Cyclone IV EP4CE22F17C6N FPGA** on a DE0-nano board.
 The design was synthesized using **Intel Quartus Prime Lite 19.1** ("balanced implementation").
 The timing information is derived from the Timing Analyzer / Slow 1200mV 0C Model.
-If not other specified, the default configuration of the processor's generics is assumed.
+If not otherwise specified, the default configuration of the processor's generics is assumed.
 No constraints were used.

 Results generated for hardware version: `0.0.2.3`